Bitwarden scrubs 'Always free' and 'Inclusion' values from its site

 TLDR

-• Bitwarden quietly removed ‘Always free’ and ‘Inclusion’ from its stated company values on its website.
+• Bitwarden quietly removed its ‘Always free’ and ‘Inclusion’ core values from its website while tripling its annual price and replacing its longtime CEO.

 Key Takeaways